sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can it open a specific browser when I double-click a file in the Google Drive folder in Finder?

+You can use the rules feature in the settings for this.
-You can use a custom rule for this in the settings.
-Set the source app to `Finder` and the “URL Prefix” to `google.com/open`.
+1. Create a rule with the source app set to `Finder` and the “URL Prefix” set to `google.com/open`.
+2. Create a second rule with the source app set to `Google Drive` and the “URL Prefix” set to `docs.google.com/open`.

 #### How can I open a website from Spotlight results in a specific browser? {#spotlight}